-Students who meet all of the graduation requirements will receive a diploma.
+As an online institution, WorldQuant University issues digital diplomas and transcripts to students who have met all graduation requirements.
 Once the graduation requirements have been verified, the student will be notified via email and the diploma will be made available.

-No. This module does not require you to have any prior degrees, just the algebraic experience necessary to handle the material.
+No. As a continuing education offering, this module does not require you to have earned any prior degrees - just the algebraic experience necessary to handle the material.
 In short, you must have experience with algebraic concepts such as functions and variables, which are frequently used in programming.
-Preference is given to applicants with familiarity in programming fundamentals, basic statistics, linear algebra, and calculus.
+Consideration is given to applicants with familiarity in programming fundamentals, basic statistics, linear algebra, and calculus.

-All assignments must be completed within the eight-week duration of the course.
-However, students are free to review the video lectures and complete the assignments at their own pace within those eight weeks.
+All assignments must be completed within the eight-week duration of each unit of the module.
+However, students can review the video lectures and complete the assignments at their own pace within those eight weeks.

 The core of the module is an interactive learning platform where students access learning materials and complete their assignments.
-Two live lectures are delivered each week and are available on YouTube for those who cannot attend.
-On the discussion board, students can ask questions and communicate with fellow participants and instructors.
+In each unit of the module, two live lectures are delivered each week and are available on YouTube for those who cannot attend.
+On the discussion board, students are encouraged to ask questions and communicate with fellow participants and instructors.
 Most frequently asked questions and concerns serve as the basis of of twice weekly virtual office hours, which are also available on YouTube for those who cannot join in real-time or who wish to further review the material covered.

-In addition to viewing the lecture videos, students should expect to spend between two and six hours per week to complete the assignments and engage in individual study.
+In addition to viewing the lecture videos, students should expect to spend between two and six hours per week completing assignments and engaging in individual study.
 Average class participation level is expected to be roughly 8 to 10 hours per week.